 Day 1 – St. John’s & Quidi Vidi Village

-A short drive brings you to Quidi Vidi Village, where fishing stages cling to the rocks and time slows.
+Quidi Vidi Village: A short drive from downtown brings you to this “gut” where fishing stages cling to the rocks.

-Day 2 – Cape Spear Sunrise & Whale Watching on the Avalon Peninsula
+Day 2 – Cape Spear Sunrise & The Avalon Giants

 Day 3 – Avalon Peninsula & Cape St. Vincent